preservim/vim-wordy/README.markdown

 # vim-wordy

-> Uncovering potential usage problems in writing
+> Uncovering usage problems in writing

 ## Features of this plugin